Home » All Recipes » Desserts » Red Wine Poached Pears Dessert Recipe

 When you’re ready to serve again, warm the pears and syrup together slowly on the stove over low heat.
 Keep the heat gentle so they reheat evenly without breaking down.

-For a sweet finish, top poached pears with whipped cream, mascarpone, crème fraîche, or ice cream.
+Serve them warm or chilled with the cooking syrup and whipped cream, mascarpone, crème fraîche, or ice cream.
 Add crunch with candied nuts, biscotti, or shortbread cookies.

-For entertaining, use them as part of a cheese board with blue cheese, brie, or aged cheddar.
+When entertaining, use them as part of a cheese board with blue cheese, brie, or aged cheddar or pair with a lighter citrus dessert like lemon angel pie for contrast on a dessert spread for a holiday or dinner party.
 They also complement pot roast or roasted duck beautifully.
 Round it out with a glass of dessert wine, a bold red, or a mug of chai or espresso.
-For a refreshing touch, try it with an apple cider mimosa or a hibiscus mint mocktail.
+For a refreshing touch, try it with an apple cider mocktail or apple cider mimosa.

 More Cozy Desserts To Try